Buying a new-build home

 Before moving into your new home, you should get a snagging survey done to identify any problems.

 A snagging survey will outline different types of defects, from bad water pressure to dodgy fixtures.
-While there are some horror stories out there, the majority of snags tend to be cosmetic and can be easily fixed.

 Having said that, some defects might not come to light until you move in.
 During the first few months, it's useful to keep a list of any issues that arise and stay in regular contact with the developer.